 To cast a spincast reel further, use a longer, flexible rod and choose lighter line with a smaller diameter.
 Opt for an aerodynamic lure or weight, and maintain clean, well-lubricated reel internals.
 Finally, master a smooth, fluid casting motion with proper weight transfer and follow-through.

 Spincast reels are popular with amateur fishermen or those trying to pass on the art to their children because they are easy to use.
-The simple mechanism makes it super easy to cast without having to worry about backlash or the line tangling.
+The simple mechanism makes it super easy to cast without worrying about backlash or the line tangling.
 However, simplicity comes with its tradeoffs.
-Spincast reels are a lot weaker and cover shorter distances than more powerful reels.
+Spincast reels are much weaker and cover shorter distances than more powerful ones.

 One way to get around the deficiencies of the spincast reel is to adjust your gear so you can cast further.
 Adding a heavier line weight or lure will make you cast further.
 Changing your technique, for example by using a pendulum technique or carefully coordinating when you hit the push button, will also help.

 Fishermen are always trying to figure out how to cast further, even when using more powerful reels such as baitcasters.
 Here are a few tips for helping you cast a spincast reel further.